ozXsasson/MAChanger/README.md

 # MAChanger
-A Simple Python script to change your MAC address to specify new one.
+A Simple Python script to change your MAC address to specify a new one.

 ## Installation
 ```